On this page:

 4. In-year transfers of provision between individual entities identified in the Budget Act require the prior approval of the Parliament.

-5. In-year transfers of provision between "budget sections" in excess of £50 million (at 1999 values) or 15% of the budget for the receiving section require the prior approval of the Parliament.
+5. In-year transfers of provision between "budget sections" in excess of £75 million (at 2016 values) or 15% of the budget for the receiving section require the prior approval of the Parliament.

 Background

 6. Section 1 of the Public Finance and Accountability (Scotland) Act 2000 provides that the use of resources by the Scottish Administration and other bodies funded directly from the Scottish Consolidated Fund must be authorised on an annual basis by Budget Act.
 The Budget Act (as amended by Order) and supported by Budget Documents specifies the purpose for which resources may be used and the maximum amount of related expenditure in the particular financial year to which the Budget Act relates.
-The principles and procedures for the annual budgeting process, the format of the budget documents and procedures for in-year reallocation of budgetary provision are the subject of Written Agreements between the Scottish Government and the Scottish Parliament Finance Committee.
+The principles and procedures for the annual budgeting process, the format of the budget documents and procedures for in-year reallocation of budgetary provision are the subject of a Written Agreement between the Scottish Government and the Scottish Parliament Finance and Constitution Committee.

 Back to top